What is Favimon? What is a favicon?

 Why are the icons blurry?

-If you are using a web browser other than Firefox 3.6+ or Internet Explorer, the large icons may look blurry because of the way the images are resized.
-Firefox 3.6+ and IE support CSS properties which allow the browser to resize the images without the blurry effect (image-rendering and -ms-interpolation-mode).
+If you are using an older web browser, the large icons may look blurry because of the way the images are resized.
+Firefox 3.6+, Safari and IE support CSS properties which allow the browser to resize the images without the blurry effect (image-rendering and -ms-interpolation-mode).
+Unfortunately, Chrome does not.

 Why did my game hang or report an error message?